flemosr/quantoxide/README.md

 This project is in active development and currently has the following limitations:

-- **Isolated margin only**: Only isolated futures trades are supported.
+- **Only isolated futures trades are supported**.
 Cross margin trades are not supported yet.
-- **Funding fees not accounted for in backtests**: Backtesting does not yet take [funding fees] into account.
+- **Backtesting does not yet take [funding fees] into account**.
 This will generally overstate the returns of long positions held across funding events, and understate the returns of short positions.
-- **1-minute candle resolution only**: Only candles with 1-minute resolution are currently supported by Trade Operators and Signal Evaluators (additional resolutions planned).
+- **Only candles with 1-minute resolution are currently supported** by Trade Operators and Signal Evaluators (additional resolutions planned).

 ## Examples